robertsj/ne630/pages/lesson_11.md

 ## Learning Objectives

-Students will be able to...
+Students will be able to approximate the flux distribution of thermal neutrons in a thermal-spectrum reactor.

 ### Macro Objectives